-Part of them understanding their own boundaries also has to do with what you're expecting of them.
-If you're expecting perfect grades, and only show praise when those expectations are met, they could think that the only way to please you is to be perfect.
+Part of them learning healthy boundaries has to do with what you’re expecting of them.
+If you’re expecting perfect grades, and only show praise when those expectations are met, they could think that the only way to please you is to be perfect.

 Perfectionism is a real problem, especially among teens today.
 Read more about that in this post – Dear son, you are more than your good grades.

 7. Encourage the fact that not everyone will like them, and that’s okay

 The thought of someone not liking me is hard to swallow.
 I struggle with people-pleasing tendencies, but thankfully, it only comes up in moments; it’s human.

 Part of being a people-pleaser is having a strong need for everyone to like you.
 But that’s simply not going to happen.
 And trying to get everyone to like you is exhausting.

 How social media fuels people-pleasing

 When you unravel this with the current digital culture we live in, our children are up against a lot when it comes to comparing themselves to others on social media, while constantly being reminded of what they are lacking in life.

 By opening up Facebook, Instagram, Tik Tok, Twitter, and many other social media apps, they are entering a world that is constantly telling them they aren’t good enough, that they’re only as good as their followers, likes, and views, and that in order to be more liked, they simply need to look, act, and be different.
 The result is a rising number of young people struggling with mental health disorders like depression, anxiety, self-harm, and suicide.